Blendify/blender-manual/trunk/blender_docs/manual/editors/graph_editor/fcurves/editing.rst

    | Menu:     :menuselection:`Key --> Bake Sound to F-Curves`

-The *Bake Sound to F-Curves* tool takes and sound file and uses its sound wave to create the animation data.
+The *Bake Sound to F-Curves* tool takes a sound file and uses its sound wave to create the animation data.

 Lowest frequency
    Cutoff frequency of a high-pass filter that is applied to the audio data.